cmpi-standard/headers/ISSUES.md

   Also in this section there is statement "Test masks for CMPIFlags are defined here" with here a hyperlink.
 But it goes nowhere.

+  AM: DONE, removed 'integral' and improved linking to test masks, for all occurrences.

 * modules.h shows up in file list of HTML output (Files tab).

 * Should we use @since instead of @version for indicating that a function was